 5. Emergency care–Find out what happens if you have an emergency, either during normal office hours or at night or on a weekend.
 A dentist should not refer you to a hospital emergency room.
 You should be able to contact your dentist (or a suitable substitute) at any time by calling an answering service, cell phone or pager.

-For your dental emergencies and care, you need a sound professional that provides you with the proper treatment for problems like yellow teeth, bleeding gums, periodontal diseases like Gingivitis, etc. Preventive measures like suggesting a best ayurvedic toothpaste for all dental problems and if the situation gets worse, carrying out proper surgeries is what is expected of a good dentist.
+For your dental emergencies and care, you need a sound professional that provides you with the proper treatment for problems like bleeding gums, periodontal diseases like Gingivitis, etc. Preventive measures like suggesting a best ayurvedic toothpaste for all dental problems and if the situation gets worse, carrying out proper surgeries is what is expected of a good dentist.